juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

 ## Unveiling ZIO Test, by [Adam Fraser](https://twitter.com/adamfraser)

 This was one of my favourite talks.
-Adam introduced ZIO Test, and honestly, it seems awesome.
-I give it a try as soon as I can.
+Adam introduced [ZIO Test](https://zio.dev/docs/usecases/usecases_testing), and honestly, it seems awesome, I will give it a try as soon as I can.
 It implements Tests as values, provides an easy syntax, generators and property based tests out of the box.

 {% include figure image_path="assets/images/funscala2019/fraser.jpg" caption="Tests frameworks need to evolve" %}